K-arch27/archscript/README.md

 0: Pre-requisite
 Having an EFI partition (can be shared with windows , just say no when ask if you want to format it)

-Having a Swap Partition
+Having a Swap Partition (will make change in the future for it to be optionnal)

 Having a root Partition

-Having a Home Partition (can be the same as Root but i don't recommend it)
+Having a Home Partition (can be the same as Root but i don't recommend it, Will make change in the future for it to be optionnal)

 ------------Install Instruction------------